skt-t1-byungi/npi/README.md

 # @byungi/npi

-> npm pack and install a remote package.
+> npm pack and install a remote package

-Sometimes there are remote packages that cannot be installed from the CI.
-And it is useful to install them as tarball files. `npi` reduces the repetition of pack and install commands.
+Sometimes there are remote packages that cannot be installed from CI/CD.
+In this case, it is useful to install them as tarball files. `npi` reduces the repetition of pack and install commands.

 ## Usage